rooting-company/roxana/README.md

 # <img src="src/docs/images/roxana-logo.png">

-A [Spring projects](https://spring.io/projects) based framework created to guarantee a standardized RESTful services responses.
+A [Spring](https://spring.io/projects) based project framework created to guarantee a standardized RESTful services responses.

-Roxana provides a easy and organize way to create and keep your own **business exceptions**, it also ofers support to **Constraint Validation** on Spring Rest projects.
+Roxana provides an easy and organized way to create and keep your own **business exceptions**.
+It also offers support to **Constraint Validation** on Spring Rest projects.

 Business exceptions and Constraint Validation are treated as **user's friendly messages**, always keeping the **rest responses standardized**.
 All user's friendly messages could be **internationalized following the i18n pattern.**.